 Last but not least: Money.
 This is the trickiest potential benefit of a sale or partnership with a DSO.
 Most DSOs are sophisticated players with financial analysts and legal minds devoted to the DSOs’ bottom line.
 We cannot stress how important it is for clinicians to engage professional advisors to counterbalance the DSOs’ team in taking a practice to market or evaluating a partnership opportunity.
 There are myriad ways that an initial, attractive purchase price can be whittled away after contingencies, standards and deadlines are not met.
 Again, do not transact with a group of professionals alone.

 We Support Clinicians in Their Transactions with DSOs

 As leaders in this field, we are happy to discuss these ramifications and others to help you identify a buyer or partner who will help you reach your objectives.

-At Wood and Delgado, we understand the magnitude of professional, personal, and financial implications our clients face when they partner with or sell to a DSO.
+At Wood and Moran, we understand the magnitude of professional, personal, and financial implications our clients face when they partner with or sell to a DSO.
 It is imperative that you refrain from responding to unsolicited offers and negotiating without appropriate representation.

-Wood and Delgado has represented over 8,000 dentists since 1980 and focuses its efforts on supporting the dental community with their business needs.
+Wood and Morgan has represented over 8,000 dentists since 1980 and focuses its efforts on supporting the dental community with their business needs.
 If you have questions about buying or selling a dental practice or partnering with a Dental Support Organization (DSO), don’t hesitate to contact us at 800-499-1474.